 Part of Washington University’s renewed commitment to the St. Louis region.

-Vision for University College
+Our Vision for CAPS

-University College will meet educational needs and provide career pathways for St. Louis learners who are academically capable but have historically not had access to a Washington University education.
+The WashU School of Continuing & Professional Studies (CAPS) will meet educational needs and provide career pathways for St. Louis learners who are academically capable but have historically not had access to a Washington University education.

 The new effort is to serve working adults in the St. Louis region.
 It is specifically oriented toward part-time students who are balancing work, family, and educational goals.
-University College students also include WashU staff and faculty, who may be studying for undergraduate or graduate degrees, in certificate programs, or taking classes for personal enrichment.
+CAPS students also include WashU staff and faculty, who may be studying for undergraduate or graduate degrees, in certificate programs, or taking classes for personal enrichment.

-University College is working specifically to address the needs of people of color, women, and others who historically have been excluded from higher education.
+CAPS is working specifically to address the needs of people of color, women, and others who historically have been excluded from higher education.

-University College is accepting applications from prospective students.
+CAPS is accepting applications from prospective students.
 Find more information here, or be in touch with George Winston, director of admissions.

 Moving forward, new programs will be expected to meet all of the following criteria:

-- Serves career advancement or career switching.
+1. Serves career advancement or career switching.

-- Has appropriate subject-specific faculty expertise and oversight, blending academic rigor and professional application.
+3. Has appropriate subject-specific faculty expertise and oversight, blending academic rigor and professional application.

-- Is unique in the suite of university programs offered, in name and content; no program is offered in multiple schools within WashU.
+4. Is unique in the suite of university programs offered, in name and content; no program is offered in multiple schools within WashU.

-- Is financially viable.
+5. Is financially viable.

-- Is an employee preference or need.
+6. Is an employee preference or need.

-- Includes a method for getting continuous regional input on relevance and needed evolution.
+7. Includes a method for getting continuous regional input on relevance and needed evolution.

 Expanding the Bachelor of Science in Integrated Studies (BSIS) Program

-University College is excited to plan a major expansion for its BSIS program, which will include interdisciplinary research tracks, as well as stackable professional certificates.
+The School of Continuing & Professional Studies is excited to plan a major expansion for its BSIS program, which will include interdisciplinary research tracks, as well as stackable professional certificates.
 It will allow students to combine the best of interdisciplinary liberal arts with professionally relevant certificates.

 We anticipate that the expanded version of the BSIS will launch in Summer 2023.